The Proving Duel

 "Doesn't mean he's not tiny."

 Slide wasn't wrong.
 Pan had a very lean frame due to his youth, being only 18.
-He'd been a messenger boy before enlisting early in the year so he had speed and fitness down, outpacing most in the obstacle course races, however raw power was still lacking.
-They watched him dance around Rox to sneak around his guard, but he countered and swatted away the training blade before it could reach anything
+He'd been a messenger boy before enlisting early in the year, so he had speed and fitness down, outpacing most in the obstacle course races, however, raw power was still lacking.
+They watched him dance around Rox to sneak past his guard, but he countered and swatted away the training blade before it could reach anything.

 Slide jeered, "Good try, but not good enough."

-Pan looked like he was about to retort but was promptly tripped by Rox.
+Pan looked like he was about to retort, but was promptly sent tumbling onto his back by a swift kick to the chest.

 "Eyes on your opponent," Tecovis said.
 "You can't let anything distract you in the field.
 Not allies.
 Not enemies."

-From the ground Pan sat up and said, "I can't help that he's being irritating Teco!"
+From the ground, Pan wheezed, "I can't help that he's being irritating, Teco!"

 Slide snickered as Rox easily picked him up from the dirt.
 Tecovis crossed his arms and sighed.